utap2/utap2/docs/rst/installation.rst

 Fill up all the parameters in files required_parameters.conf and optional_parameters.conf.

 All the parameters in the file required_parameters.conf are mandatory.
-The parameters in the file optional_parameters.conf are not mandatory and are used to overwrite the existed default parameters in the file.
+The parameters in the file optional_parameters.conf are not mandatory (can be left untouched) and are used to overwrite the existing default parameters in the file.

 All the parameters are described bellow under the section parameters.